jezhiggins/rillet.js/README.md

 * `predicate` has the form `x => test(x)`, where test returns a boolean
 * `comparator` has the form `(x,y) => compare(x, y)`, where compare returns true if the comparison of x and y succeeds
 * where a method has the same name and form as a method on Array, it will exhibit the same behaviour

+## License

+Copyright (c) 2017 JezUK Ltd

+Licensed under the terms of the MIT License.